Los Angeles view from Observatory

 Contact

 If you would like to schedule a confidential and complimentary 20-minute consultation with Los Angeles lawyer Jennifer B. Gardner, you can use the form below to submit a brief description of your matter and we will reply soon.
-Please be sure to leave a telephone number where we can reach you, preferably a mobile number.
+Please be sure to leave a telephone number where we can reach you, preferably a mobile number so that we can text you.

 OR EMAIL Jennifer Gardner at jgardner@jgardnerassociates.com